 Mrs. Pan is plying her coconut trade again as I get ready to leave the plantation.
 “How about some coconut oil to take home to cook with?
 Some more coconut egg for the road?” she suggests.
 I point to a meal she’s prepared on her own table, and say I’d rather have what she’s having.

 “This?
-Oh, this is baozi,” she smiles, gesticulating with one of the steamed buns.
+Oh, this is baozi,” she smiles, gesticulating with a steamed bun.
 “I have coconut every day, so I wanted something different.
 Yesterday I had coconut.
 Today baozi.”

 And tomorrow?
 “Tomorrow, I think I’ll make some noodles.”